WhatsApp/erlt/doc/01_intro.md

 This documentation is not a tutorial or a manual for Erl1+ (yet).

+NB: this documentation reflects more about StErlang as Erl1+ frontend is not stable/precise yet.

 ## What is Erl1+

 Erl1+ is an experimental extension of the Erlang programming language.